Founded in Rockport, Maine as Environment Northeast

-Created Connecticut stakeholder board consisting of consumer, environmental, business, low-income and state agency representatives, to decide on budgets, savings goals and program design.
-This board provides a fact-based process that often reached consensus among previously fractious parties.
+The Connecticut Legislature adopted our proposal to create the first inclusive stakeholder board consisting of consumer, environmental, business, low-income and state agency representatives, to decide on budgets, savings goals and program design.
+Participating stakeholders represented consumer, low income, small and large business consumers, municipalities, state agencies, clean energy advocates and others.
+This board provides a fact-based process that reached consensus among previously fractious parties.

 Climate Change Roadmap for Connecticut

 Acadia Center conceived and created the first comprehensive climate roadmap at the state level produced by a non-profit policy and advocacy organization.
+The roadmap influenced climate progress in Connecticut and many other states and was downloaded around the planet.
 In Connecticut, our work helped pass the state’s first climate law in 2004, setting the first state goal for reducing emissions in 2050 by 80%.

 “Green Power” Purchasing Campaign

-Our staff led the development of the first Renewable Portfolio Standard in most states in our region and continued to influence the expansion of these mandates.
-Over the past 20 years, due to these and the efforts of many, the power grid in New England has seen its reliance on dirty fuels like coal and oil drop to virtually zero while renewables, energy efficiency have grown.
+Our staff led the development of some of the first Renewable Portfolio Standards, which mandates utilities purchase minimum amounts of clean energy in many states in our region and stayed at the table to influence continued expansion of these mandates.
+Over the past 20 years, due to these and the efforts of many, the power grid in New England has seen its reliance on dirty fuels like coal and oil drop to virtually zero while renewables and energy efficiency have grown.

 Climate Change Roadmap for New England and Eastern Canada